Mo7amed-logic/selenium_swift/README.md

 ### Example 1:
 #### Explanation
-This example demonstrates how to handle interactions with pages that open as a result of an event (such as a click or key press) using a custom browser class built on top of `ChromeBrowser`.
+This example demonstrates how to handle interactions with pages that open as a result of an event (such as a click or key press) using a custom BrowserManager class built on top of `ChromeBrowserManager`.
 The code showcases how to find elements on a page, trigger events to open new pages, and interact with the newly opened pages asynchronously.

 ##### Key Concepts:

-1. **Browser Class:** We define a class `MyBrowser` that extends from `ChromeBrowser` to customize browser behavior.
+1. **BrowserManager Class:** We define a class `MyBrowserManager` that extends from `ChromeBrowserManager` to customize BrowserManager behavior.

-2. **Async Tab Method:** Methods that interact with browser tabs should be named with a `tab` prefix, which the framework recognizes as a tab interaction.
+2. **Async Tab Method:** Methods that interact with BrowserManager tabs should be named with a `tab` prefix, which the framework recognizes as a tab interaction.

 3. **Page Navigation:** The example shows how to load a page, find specific elements (in this case, product thumbnails), and handle page transitions when an event (like a click) triggers the opening of a new page.